 Arrears in Annual Contributions of the LDCs Placed in a Special (Frozen) Account Concerning the Years Preceding 1990

 It is recalled that, in accordance with the decision taken by the WIPO Conference and the Assemblies of the Paris and Berne Unions at their 1991 ordinary sessions, the amount of the arrears in contributions of any LDC relating to years preceding 1990 was placed in a special account, the amount of which was frozen as of December 31, 1989 (documents AB/XXII/20 and AB/XXII/22, paragraph 127).
-Such arrears in contributions, as at June 30, 2023, concerning the Paris and Berne Unions and concerning WIPO are shown in the following table.
+Such arrears in contributions, as at June 30, 2023, concerning the Paris and Berne Unions and concerning WIPO, are shown in the following table.
 Any payment that reaches the IB between July 1 to July 10, 2023 will be reported to the Assemblies when they examine the present document.

 Total Amount of Arrears of the LDCs Placed in a Special (Frozen) Account Concerning the Years Preceding 1990